tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/notes/reflections.md

 * Beef up My First Git Repo example
 * Add Battleship tests to make it less possible to complete all the tests and have a working game.
 * Write up note at the end of week 2 as an exercise
-* Clean up assignment formatting - **merge requirements and normal mode**.
+* Clean up assignment formatting - **merge requirements and normal mode**.  **merge the two kinds of objectives**.
 Get consistent about deliverables (maybe unbold) and notes/additional resources.
 * Give all assignments better (simpler) names.
 * The students have requested more days of build-a-whole-app.
 * Use Foundation instead of Bourbon